-The Nomination Committee is tasked with proposing auditors to the AGM.
-The auditors work for and on behalf of the shareholders to audit the company's accounting records, the annual financial statements and the administration of the Board of Directors and the President/CEO.
-The 2013 AGM appointed the accounting firm Ernst & Young AB, represented by Lars Träff as auditor in charge, as the company's auditors to serve to the end of the AGM in 2014.
-Ernst & Young carries out the audit of AF AB and major units within the ÅF Group.
-A full audit of the annual financial statements is carried out.
-At the same time, there is also an examination of the nine-month interim report for the period up to September each year.
+The Nomination Committee is tasked with proposing auditors for approval by the AGM.
+The auditors work for and on behalf of the shareholders to audit the company's accounting records, the annual accounts and the administration of the Board of Directors and the CEO.
+A full audit of the annual report and the consolidated financial statements is carried out.
+The auditors also carry out an examination of the nine-month interim report for the period up to September each year, and attend the meetings of the Audit Committee.
 An examination is also carried out of the Group's corporate governance report and of compliance with the guidelines approved by the AGM relating to remuneration to senior executives.